RyanKramer/CTGO/README.md

 # Comp On The Go

-A barebones Django app, which can easily be deployed to Heroku.
+A barebones Django app with authentication setup for LinkedIn, Facebook and Google.